axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/AND THEN THEY WANT TO BURN YOU/2022-03-09-E11-The FIAT Enclaves.markdown

 “And I am Petra.
 I am 16.
 I am married, but it doesn’t matter.
 Not anymore.”
 </p>
 <p>
-“El<sup id="fnref1"><a href="#fn1" rel="footnote">1</a></sup> help us,” said
-Ignatious, under his breath.
+“El<sup id="fnref1"><a href="#fn1" rel="footnote">1</a></sup> help us,” said Ignatious, under his breath.
 But Petra heard him.
 “El Shaddai is not going to help us.
 El is a burden on us, on all The Bracia.
 We have to help ourselves.
 We have to trust that these people will help us.
 If you want to pray, pray that they’d be Yahweh M'kaddesh.”
 </p>
 <p>
 “I am not praying,” said Ignatious, “it was just something I said.
 Don’t let your amygdala rule you.”
 </p>
 <p>
-Petra chuckled and I took a quick glance, enough to see her giving him an awkward hug as they walked behind me.
+Petra chuckled and I took a quick glance, enough to see them walking in an awkward hug as they walked behind me.
 </p>

 <h2>Over the Hill</h2>
 <p>
 About three days later one of the people who had returned was found down from the hoodoos on the crest of a nearby hill.
 It seemed that he had spent the whole night there.
 It looked like he had been beaten and had bite marks in his legs and hips.
 He was almost nakes and we looked more dead than alive.
 </p>
 <p>
 He stayed under an induced coma for almost three days.
 When he came out of it, the first words out of his mouth were, “your brother’s dead.”
 The woman nurse was taken aback, but she quickly realized that he was delirious and had confused her for somebody else.
 It didn’t take long for the word to get back to Petra that her brother was dead.
 </p>
 <p>
 “Evidently, he took his own life when they found out that you and Ignacious were not dead after all.
 They found out when a few of the others confessed.”
 </p>
 <p>
 “‘Confessions’ my eye.
 They were tortured, alright, but…” Ignatius stopped in mid sentence and glimpsed at Petra.
 </p>
 <p>
 “Yes, unless they declared what he said a mortal sin,” Petra said.
 “They… they made him kill himself.”
 She stopped talking, her face became hard, and she dropped her head.
 I made a gesture to hug her and she hugged me hard.
 Just as suddenly, she let go and said, “when can we leave?”
 </p>
 <p>
 “I’ll grab my gear and we can go.”
 </p>
 <p>
 They stayed outside while I changed into my field outfit and picked up my backpack.
 I called for a cruiser and both of them looked at first horrified as it came towards us and then surprised when it came to a stop.
 “I take it you have not seen autonomous transports before?”
 </p>
 <p>
 “Yes, we have them, but only a few and all at the service of the Far, the Prime, and his closests people.”
 Preta said and then she looked at Ignatius.
 </p>
 <p>
 “The rumors were right, I guess,” he said.
 Looking at me, he explained, “the official line was that those transports navigated with El’s guidance and only worked for the Far and his Bosses because of their exalted DNA.
 But rumor had it that it was technology developed outside The Bracia.
 </p>

 <h2>From Hurricane to Talking</h2>
 <p>
 We headed for another community, southeast of us.
 Ignatius slept for the first part of the trip, but Petra stayed up and watched our surroundings, intensely, as we moved.
 The cruiser kept at a reasonable speed so Petra could see all she wanted to see.
 </p>
 <p>
 Finally, they approached a village and stopped in front of a multi-story house.